pbkompasz/avsthon-work/README.md

 # avsthon-work

-This repo containts the submission to the 2024 AVSthon's main track.
+Submitted to the 2024 AVSthon's main track.

 ## Motivation